What is CAPI (Conversion API)?

 Why Accurate Data Enables Profit Optimisation

-Tracking accuracy isn't just about reporting — it directly impacts bid optimisation.
-When 30% of conversions are invisible to Google, Smart Bidding makes decisions on incomplete data.
-Profit-based bidding tools like ProfitClarity include a tracking accuracy setting that compensates for this loss, ensuring your ROAS targets account for conversions Google can't see.
-But the foundation is accurate data: CAPI ensures you capture the full picture.
+Tracking accuracy is not just a reporting problem — it directly impacts bid optimisation.
+When 30% of conversions are invisible to Google, Smart Bidding operates blind.
+Profit-based bidding tools like ProfitClarity include a tracking accuracy adjustment that compensates for known loss rates, but the foundation is always accurate server-side data.
+CAPI is that foundation.

 2026 API Changes

-Starting February 2, 2026, new developers can no longer use session attributes or IP address data in Google Ads API conversion imports.
-Google is pushing advertisers toward the Data Manager API as the unified solution.
-Plan your implementation now to stay ahead.
+Starting February 2, 2026, new developers can no longer use session attributes or raw IP address data in Google Ads API conversion imports.
+Google is consolidating conversion import under the Data Manager API.
+If you are building a new CAPI integration, target the Data Manager API from the start rather than the legacy ConversionUploadService.

 Step 1: GCLID Capture & Storage

-The GCLID (Google Click ID) is the critical link between ad clicks and conversions.
-When someone clicks your Google ad, a unique identifier is appended to the URL:
+The GCLID (Google Click ID) is the critical link between an ad click and a conversion.
+When someone clicks your Google ad, a unique identifier is appended to the landing page URL:

 - In Google Ads, go to Settings → Account Settings